ebruchez/ebruchez.github.io/_drafts/2026-01-07-3d-printing-typewriter-feet.md

 ### Varityper Folding

-It's hard to know exactly how the original feet looked like.
+It's hard to know exactly what the original feet looked like.
 On top of the case bottom, I had some felt-like cushions.
 Their tops were cupped a little, but this might have been due to aging.
 Then on top of that was the rubber foot, which espoused that shape.
 But if the feet were to be ever used on a table, they would have to have been flat underneath.
 So I designed the feet with a flat bottom.
-They feet wrap around the metal legs which are part of the frame.
+The feet wrap around the metal legs which are part of the frame.
 I just had to guess.
 Existing pictures of the Varityper Folding or Hammond Folding didn't help that much, as they all have very poor quality feet.

 ![Varityper Folding feet](/assets/posts/3d-printing-typewriter-feet/2x/IMG_1713.webp){:standalone}